ivlab/ABREngine-UnityPackage/README_INSTALL.md

 2. Click the ```+``` button
 3. Select ```Add package from git URL```
 4. Paste ```git@github.com:ivlab/ABREngine-UnityPackage.git``` for the latest package
 5. After ABREngine is installed, close and reopen your Unity project.
+Click "Ignore" when it prompts you about compile errors in the project.
 6. Now, there should be a new "ABR" menu tab that has appeared on the top bar (next to "Window").
 Click **ABR > Import ABR Dependencies**.
   - This will install all of ABR's dependencies automatically.